NicolasRestrep/223_course/homework/sv_chapter_3.md

 ## Question 3

-Here, we are intersted  in the relationship between the HDI and CPI.
+Here, we are interwsted  in the relationship between the HDI and CPI.

-Begin by making a scatterplot that shows the relationship between these two variables.
+Begin by making a scatter plot that shows the relationship between these two variables.
 Describe the relationship that you see.

 ## Question 4